 It all began with reminiscing about our honeymoon cruise.
-We’d had such a great time the first time, we decided it was time to do another one.
+We'd had such a great time cruising the Caribbean that we decided it was time to do it again.
 Suddenly, we found ourselves booking a Rhine River cruise.

 Rhine River cruise vs. a Caribbean cruise